Introduction

 Clas Merdin: Tales from the Enchanted Island

-Essays on Legendary History, Celtic Mythology & Matters Arthurian
+Discussions of Legendary History & Matters Arthurian

 "No character, eminent in ancient history, has ever been treated with more extravagance, mendacity and injustice, than the renowned Arthur, the illustrious monarch and valiant commander of the Britons"